lyroyce/d3x/README.md

 d3x
 ===

-A chart library based on d3.
+A object-oriented charting library based on d3.

 Example
 -------